0xCommunity/.github/README.md

+**About:**

-# Develop some decentralized small tools
+👩‍💻 Develop some open-source decentralized tools
-#Love decentralization
+🍿 Love decentralization
-#Not for profit
+🧙 Not for profit